FrancoLiberali/cql/docs/cql/advanced_query.rst

-In case the attribute to be used by the dynamic operator is present more than once in the query, it will be necessary to select the join to be used, to avoid getting the error orm.ErrJoinMustBeSelected.
+In case the attribute to be used by the dynamic operator is present more than once in the query, it will be necessary to select the join to be used, to avoid getting the error condition.ErrJoinMustBeSelected.
 To do this, you must use the SelectJoin method, as in the following example:

 .. code-block:: go